Jtoast65/League-of-Legends-/index.md

 ### Prediction Problem Statement

 We want to predict **match outcome** (`result`) - whether a team will win (1) or lose (0) based on early game performance metrics.

+**Why predict match outcome?** This directly addresses our research question about whether early game performance relates to match outcomes.
+If we can successfully predict outcomes from early game metrics, it demonstrates that early game advantages are meaningful and predictive.
+It is the most relevant metric for understanding competitive balance and game dynamics, making it a practical target in understanding when early leads translate to victories.

 ### Target Variable